kobefitussi/kobefitussi.github.io/about.md

 <div>
 Hello!
-My name is Kobe Fitussi I am a software developer by trade and by passion.<br><br>
+Welcome to my little sandbox on the web, I am a software developer by trade and by passion.<br><br>

-For decades, I entertained the idea of establishing my own online presence through a personal website.
-However, I repeatedly dismissed it, comfortable with my basic professional profile but it seems I was missing on the most interesting action!

 This site is mostly for my own amusement - articles, snippets, hobbies and … photos of my cats (A.K.A: The sole purrrrpose of the INTERNET!)